 Figure 2.1 Schematics of four typical architectures for direct X-ray detectors: (a) Vertical photoconductor architecture; (b) co-planar photoconductor architecture; (c) photodiode architecture; (d) phototransistor architecture ( (Laura Basiricò A. C., 2021).

 Photodiodes are vastly used, since this architecture is based on a well-known reverse biased pn-junction, which minimizes dark current increasing the signal-to-noise ratio.
-A phototransistor represents more complex structure, however, it provides more freedom to tune the detector properties and to optimize them for specific conditions.
+A phototransistor represents more complex structure however, it provides more freedom to tune the detector properties and to optimize them for specific conditions.
 Specifically, by biasing the gate electrode with voltage above the threshold value, it is possible to increase the charge carrier density in the active channel, which will enhance its performance due to so-called photoconductive gain mechanism, which will be discussed in the next sections.
 Furthermore, by applying the gate voltage under its threshold value, a phototransistor will behave as a photodiode performing the charge separation mechanism.
 (Laura Basiricò A. C., 2021).

 Thin Film Transistors